oddbird/oddleventy/content/blog/2024/sass-compiler.md

 ## Benefits

 The benefit here is going to be very project-dependent.
-Initial tests of our codebases had an improvement of `vite build` going from 4.682s to 3.947s.
+In our codebases, we saw `vite build` times improving from ~4.7s to ~3.9s in a smaller project, and from ~5.9s to ~3.8s in a larger project.
 [Others](https://github.com/vitejs/vite/pull/17728#issuecomment-2247572134) have
 seen up to an 8x speed improvement.
 Incremental dev builds should also be faster.